tsdat/tsdat/docs/tutorials/data_ingest.md

 ## Examining and downloading the data

-Navigate to the [data](https://www.ncdc.noaa.gov/cdo-web/datasets) and download both the documentation and a data sample from their global marine data section.
+Navigate to the [data](https://www.ncdc.noaa.gov/cdo-web/datasets) and download both the documentation and a data sample from the "Global Marine Data" section.

 ![webpage screenshot](global_marine_data/global_marine_data_webpage.png)